earlfogel/food/README.md

 Keyless Lime pie:
 If you can't find fresh key limes or juice, use 1/2 cup lime juice plus 1/4 cup lemon juice.
+And try without the sour cream?

 From <small>https://soufflebombay.com/prize-winning-key-lime-pie-recipe/#recipe</small>